 - Outerwear: Items considered outerwear by a staff member or administrators are not to be worn during the school day.
 Outerwear is defined as an item that is longer than the wearer’s longest fingertip when his/her arms are resting at his/her sides.
 Outerwear includes, but is not limited to, oversized "hoodies," down vests, raincoats, ski jackets, and fur-lined items.

 Please refer to the Student Handbook for how student dicipline is handled at Carson School.
 District policies on discipline and student expectations are covered in CPS' Code of Conduct.

 All students must be picked up promptly at 2:15 p.m. unless they are remaining at school for a scheduled detention or after-school program.

 Carson Elementary welcomes all visitors to our building during school hours.
-All visitors are required to register in the main office to obtain a visitor’s pass.
+All visitors are required to have a state I.D. in order to get a visitor badge from the Lobbyguard located in the front office.
 In an effort to keep our students safe, any non-staff member seen in the building without a pass will be asked to report to the main office.